Having Toyota 2.7 engine problems is not a big deal because every problem comes with a solution, and we are here for it.

 03. Is the Toyota 2.7 engine a V6?

-It is a V6 60-degree engine that was originally designed for vehicles with front-wheel drive.
+No, It is a 4-stroke straight-four natural gasoline aspirated engine that was originally designed for vehicles with front-wheel drive.
 Then, later on, it started making room for vehicles with rear-wheel drive.

 04. How can I check the level of the engine oil?